 One of my favorite desserts is Tres Leches cake.
+(If you’ve never heard of this type of cake before, it’s a simple white cake soaked in 3 different types of milk – hence the name, Tres leches.)
 We had a nearby Mexican restaurant with the best Tres Leches cake in town.
 I could not go to this place without bringing home a piece, and I could always talk my hubby into stopping by on his way home from work and bringing me home a piece whenever the need arose.
-One day, a few years back, the restaurant must have changed recipes or suppliers… I was so sad, because the new Tres Leches Cake they were serving was a major disappointment!
-(I remember the day he brought me home that second-rate piece of Tres Leches cake.
-I even accused him of going somewhere else… ha ha.)

-These pictures are of his actual birthday cake.
+Doesn’t it look good?
+These pictures are of the leftovers of his actual birthday cake.
 I figured it would be a bit rude to stop the party and take the cake into another room for pictures, so I had to make do with with the three leftover slices for pictures the next morning.

 Even on the second day, you can still see all the yummy, milky deliciousness that soaks through the cake.
 (Tip: the longer the cake chills, the more milk it will absorb, and the yummier it will be.
 So don’t be afraid to make your cake several hours ahead.)